Chukobyte/learn-engine-dev/docs/1.game_loop/hello_loop.md

 The very first things we are going to create for our game engine is a game loop.
 But what is a game loop?
 A game loop is the core control mechanism of a game engine that continuously runs throughout the life the game.
 The game loop is responsible for updating the game state, processing inputs, rendering graphics to the screen among other things.

-With that being said, we are going to tackle each main part of the loop within each chapter in this order: Rendering, input, and audio.
+With that being said, let's define the logic for the game loop.

 *engine.h*
 ```c